thunderbird/webext-docs/contacts.rst

 A set of properties for a particular contact.
 For a complete list of properties that Thunderbird uses, see https://hg.mozilla.org/comm-central/file/tip/mailnews/addrbook/public/nsIAbCard.idl

 It is also possible to store custom properties.
-The custom property name however may only use a to z, A to Z, 1 to 9 and underscores.
+The custom property name however may only use :value:`a-z`, :value:`A-Z`, :value:`1-9` and underscores.

 .. api-header::
    :label: object